 Dark hair with blonde highlights is a hair color combination that has lightened pieces or ribbons of hair, adding tons of depth and dimension as a result.
-Lots of methods can be done with highlights – frosting, chunking, full head, partial, traditional highlights, and the balayage which is a hand-painting technique that results in a natural-looking dye job!
+Many methods can be done with highlights – frosting, chunking, full head, partial, traditional highlights, and the balayage, a hand-painting technique that results in a natural-looking dye job!

-Sun-kissed hints of blondes can transform your tresses into a fuller and livelier version, and this is very much achievable regardless of your skin color.
+Sun-kissed hints of blondes can transform your tresses into a fuller and livelier version, which is very much achievable regardless of skin color.
 What’s important to consider is how much you’re willing to put into the upkeep.

-Going with a balayage endows you soft, seamless highlights, and makes the grow-out easy to maintain while opting for a more distinct transition of hues might need frequent touch-ups and salon visits.
-Hair masks and hydrating products are a must since lightening dark strands causes damage to the hair.
+Using a balayage endows you with soft, seamless highlights, making the grow-out easy to maintain while opting for a more distinct transition of hues that might need frequent touch-ups and salon visits.
+Hair masks and hydrating products are a must since lightening dark strands causes damage to your hair.

 So before your next hair appointment, check out these popular photos of dark hair with blonde highlights.